Human uses of birds: As pets

-Cagebirds such as canaries, budgerigars, cockatoos, lovebirds, quails, finches, and parrots are popular pets, whether for their song, their behaviour, their colourful plumage, or their ability to mimic speech.
+Cagebirds such as canaries, budgerigars, cockatoos, lovebirds, quails, finches, and parrots (companion parrots) are popular pets, whether for their song, their behaviour, their colourful plumage, or their ability to mimic speech.
 Among reasons for their popularity is that they can be kept in homes too small or otherwise unsuitable for dogs or cats.
 The cagebird trade in some parts of the world threatens certain species with extinction, when birds are illegally captured in the wild.
 For example, in Indonesia, at least 13 species are close to extinction including the Indonesian national bird, the Javan hawk-eagle, while five subspecies including the scarlet-breasted lorikeet may have become extinct in the wild.

 Pet birds are kept in their millions, as are domestic fowls, bantams, and pigeons.
 These last had an important effect on evolutionary biology, as Charles Darwin took an especial interest in pigeon fancying, adopted the hobby himself, and made use of the wide variation between breeds as an argument for the power of selection in his 1859 Origin of Species.